 First, a bit than a bit more and eventually money poured into our life.
 We became financially free.

 I did not let money go to my head.
-We still live a healthy life, enjoy simple things, and I always like to hang out with the guys and watch football and rugby.
+We still live a healthy life, and enjoy simple pleasures.
+I still like to hang out with the guys and watch rugby league and rugby union, both of which I played, back in the day :).
 What we have is more than money.
 It’s abundance.
 It comes in many forms.
 When you are younger you focus on making more money; when life changes and you get older, your priorities change and for many, and I’m one of them, your number one goal becomes”Health”, your number two goal becomes” Happiness” and your number three goal is “Wealth.”
 Health + Wealth = Happiness 🙂

-Again then he is so anxious about the future that he does not enjoy the present…the result being
+Again then he is so anxious about the future that he does not enjoy the present.

-Man does not live in the present or the future
+The result being Man does not live in the present or the future.